imgag/megSAP/doc/internal/demux_illumina.md

 	tail demux.log
 	```

-	Note: The tail command must return "Processing completed with 0 errors and 0/1 warnings."
+	*Note*: The tail command must return "Processing completed with 0 errors and 0/1 warnings."
-	Note: If the UMI lengths of the samples differ or you want to demultiplex different lengths etc. you have to provide the correct recipe using `--use-bases-mask`
+	*Note*: If the MID lengths of the samples differ or you want to demultiplex different lengths etc. you have to provide the correct recipe using `--use-bases-mask`
-	Note: If you have a low barcode distance (Warning of `export_samplesheet.php`) set the parameter `--barcode-mismatches` to `0`
+	*Note*: If you have a low barcode distance (Warning of `export_samplesheet.php`) set the parameter `--barcode-mismatches` to `0`
-	Note: The parameters '--tiles s_[n]' can be used to demultiplex one/several lanes only.
+	*Note*: The parameters '--tiles s_[n]' can be used to demultiplex one/several lanes only.
-	Note: To keep index cycles/short reads specified in the basemask argument, use '--minimum-trimmed-read-length=8 --mask-short-adapter-reads=8' to prevent obtaining NNNNNNNN-reads only.
+	*Note*: To keep index cycles/short reads specified in the basemask argument, use '--minimum-trimmed-read-length=8 --mask-short-adapter-reads=8' to prevent obtaining NNNNNNNN-reads only.
-	Note: To use index as a read, write Y instead of I in the base mask argument.
+	*Note*: To use index as a read, write Y instead of I in the base mask argument.
 Those reads will be called as separate fastq files.
-	Note: If a sample has no second index, try AGATCTCGGT.
+	*Note*: If a sample has no second index, try AGATCTCGGT.
 For unknown bases 9/10 of first index read try AT.

 4. Check that for all samples there is data and that no sample was missing in the sample sheet: